 I was appalled, and this fuelled my intrigue in the sector.

 This mentorship will not doubt be life-long - learning is my passion, and I hope I never stop.

 The Apprenticeship itself was harder than I had anticipated.
-The hours were almost as bad as A&E's and the tasks were tough, but I would love to say how much I am enjoying it all, and there definitely were parts that I love,but mostly, it was work!
-Still, I met some wonderful people
+The working hours were almost as bad as A&E's and the tasks were tough, but I would love to say how much I am enjoying it all, and there definitely were parts that I love,but mostly, it was work!
+Still, not least is that I have had the opportunity of meeting some wonderful people.

 I hope that my personal passion for this industry, my care for my patients and my dedication to excellence come across to everyone who I come across at AA aesthetic clinic